openfoodfacts/openfoodfacts-server/docs/how-to-guides/use-gitpod.md

 # Using Gitpod for Remote Development
-If your computer performances are restricting you to make developments, you can use [Gitpod](https://gitpod.io).
+If your computer performance restricts you from developing, you can use [Gitpod](https://gitpod.io).
 Gitpod allows you to do the devs on an ephemeral environment.
 It is free for a maximum of 500 credits or 50 hours per months (https://www.gitpod.io/pricing).